sagarpatke/portfolio/00004-vagrant-box-for-focal64.md

-# Build an implementation of Visual Studio Code
+# Build a vagrant box for buster64

 ## Status

-What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.? rejected
+What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?
+Accepted

 ## Context

 What is the issue that we're seeing that is motivating this decision or change?

-To figure out what it takes to create a branded Visual Studio Code editor.
+To create a vagrant box that can be used for creation of other vagrant boxes based on Ubuntu 20.04 LTS (Focal Fossa).

 ## Decision

 What is the change that we're proposing and/or doing?

-None.
-It's a new addition.
+None, it's a new addition.

 ## Consequences

 What becomes easier or more difficult to do because of this change?

-Takes us one step closer te building a learning platform within Visual Studio Code.
+1. Creation of vagrant boxes based on Ubuntu 20.04 LTS (Focal Fossa)